 SENTIMENT STONES: The jewelry Austin crafts that predominately feature a semi-precious gemstone with a professed meaning.
+There is a chart of stones we use with brief meaning and description on the Sentiment Stone page.
 This jewelry is secured on 4x6 glossy card stock with a label of a commonly given significance and an assigned icon representing the stone.
 We consider this a novelty and a way to express a wish or feeling you have for another or yourself.
 Some individuals do find serious meaning in semi-precious gemstones and we recognize that many stones have other meanings than what we provide.
 We chose the most common from research.
 The icons chosen to represent the sentiment are not official.
 The icons are based on research and our preference only.

 SALVATION BRACELETS: Symbolic of the key aspects of the Christian gospel.
 All Salvation bracelets should include six colors of beads.
 Each color represents a different key aspect of the Christian gospel.
 Sometimes these bracelets are called "Gospel Bracelets".
 Packaging explains the Christian symbolism of each bead's color.
 Austin's Salvation/Gospel bracelets are unique in that he uses genuine semi-precious gemstones for each of the six colors and the stones are encircled by Picture Jasper, a stone which is given the symbolic meaning of "New Beginnings" making it a finer quality piece of jewelry than many that are sold.
 It is a Unisex bracelet.
 Detailed information is given in our online store.